 7. Wearing a piece of clothing for an extended period of time between washings can result in stretching.
 Think about 100 percent cotton blue jeans.
 The fibers relax and the jeans get larger.
 Regular washing will help control the stretching.

 How Do I Shrink Clothes or Stretch Clothes to Make Them Fit?

-I occasionally get a question from a reader who found the perfect outfit but it is too big and they want to know how to shrink it to fit.
-To shrink something, do the reverse of the recommendations listed above-use hot water, lots of agitation, and a hot dryer.
+We occasionally get a question from a reader who has found the perfect outfit but it is too big and he or she wants to know how to shrink it to fit.
+To shrink something, do the reverse of the recommendations listed above: use hot water, lots of agitation, and a hot drying cycle.

 WARNING: This technique will not turn out well!
-Neither you, nor I, can predict how much or in which direction a garment will shrink.
-If you found the perfect outfit but it's too big, take it to a professional tailor to have it altered to fit.
+No one can predict how much or in which direction a garment will shrink.
+If you found the perfect outfit but it is too big, take it to a professional tailor to have it altered to fit.